rumca-js/Internet-Places-Database/README.md

 Remember: a good page is always ranked higher.

 You may wonder, why am I writing about search engine "keywords" meta field, if Google does not need them.
 Well I don't like Google.
 If we want alternative solutions to exist, it should be possible to easily find your page from simpler search engines.
 Provide keywords field if you support open web.

-# Benefit - Security

-Google Search is known to be susceptible to malvertising.
-Predatory web pages can "disguise" them as other pages.
-The displayed link in Google Search does not have to be the linked you will be transported to.

- - This local search does not require Internet to operate.
-Once downloaded - you can just search these meta information
- - This local search might be faster than your ISP, depending on drive, machine, etc
- - It may be more secure.
-You can verify domain, it's status, how long it operates before accessing the Internet

 # Tags